Hikaru Nakamura: 2025: American Cup and Freestyle Chess

-Later in June Nakamura played as part of team WR Chess in the World Rapid and Blitz Team Championships in London.
-He compiled strong records in rapid (+6-0=5) and blitz (+11-1=3), including wins against Anish Giri, Richard Rapport and Michael Adams.
+Later in June, Nakamura played as part of team WR Chess in the World Rapid and Blitz Team Championships in London.
+He compiled strong records in rapid (+6−0=5) and blitz (+11−1=3).
 His team won the blitz title and finished fifth in rapid.
 In July Nakamura was one of sixteen players in the Fischer Random Freestyle event in Las Vegas.
-He placed first in the round robin in his group of eight with a +5-0=2 score, including wins against Hans Niemann and Arjun Erigaisi.
-He then lost his first knockout match to Levon Aronian (3-1), won matches against Wesley So (1.5-0.5) and Fabiano Caruana (3-1), and lost his final match to Magnus Carlsen (1.5-0.5) to finish fourth in the tournament.
+He placed first in the round robin in his group of eight with a +5−0=2 score.
+He then lost his first knockout match to Levon Aronian (3–1), won matches against Wesley So (1½–½) and Caruana (3–1), and lost his final match to Magnus Carlsen (1½–½) to finish fourth in the tournament.